Proven Methods to Secure a Successful Lemon Law Outcome

-Is your new or used car a lemon?
-According to California's Lemon Law (Civ.
-Code, § 1793.22), a vehicle that is still under the manufacturer's new car warranty, even if it has been sold as a used car to another buyer, that is found to be defective and cannot be repaired after a reasonable number of attempts is a lemon.
+Is your new or certified pre-owned car a lemon?
+According to California's Lemon Law, a vehicle that is still under the manufacturer's new car warranty, even if it has been sold as a certified pre-owned car to another buyer, that is found to be defective and cannot be repaired after a reasonable number of attempts is a lemon.
 If you've purchased a lemon, you could be entitled to a replacement or repurchase of the vehicle.
 Here are four tips that can help you win your lemon law case.

 Tip #1: Document Everything Relating To Your Lemon Law Case